 God thought for a minute and said, “I think I’ll call it a day.”

-Not a bad name for the 24hr period and not a bad idea.
+Not a bad name for the 24-hour period and not a bad idea.
 If God took time after creation to “call it a day” maybe we should occasionally do the same.

-Back then men and women would come home from work.
-They couldn’t drag the office with them.
+Back then, men and women would come home from work.
+They couldn’t drag the office or their coworkers with them.
 They turned out the lights, locked the doors and came home.
 They called it a day.

 No wonder we are so exhausted, overcome with stress, distress, depression and anxiety.
 We need to follow the example of the Creator and…